justaashir/justaashir.com/blog/posts/3-tips-to-enhance-your-programming-capabilities-as-a-beginner-and-come-up-as-a-superhero.md

 title: >-
   3 Tips to enhance your programming capabilities as a beginner and come up as a superhero!
+url: tricks to become a superhero in programming
 date: 2019-12-13T08:02:35.389Z
 tags:
   - tricks